floydhub/floyd-docs/docs/guides/jupyter.md

 ### Saving Jupyter Notebooks

-**IMPORTANT**: Floyd does not save your Jupyter notebooks after you stop the floyd job.
-So you need to download any relevant notebooks by selecting `File > Download As` menu from the Jupyter notebook.
+Jupyter notebooks are saved as run outputs.
+You can view and download them after the Jupyter instance is stopped.
+You can use the [output](../commands/output.md) command for this.

 ### Stopping Jupyter Server